 Question 2

-2a: Do you agree with the rapporteur observations for Case 1?
+2a: Do you agree with the rapporteur observation for the Case above?

 2b: Do you see need for 38.304 changes?
 One example of change is to replace “with non-empty Allowed CAG list” as “capable of CAG functionality”, but specific text can be discussed separately.